EthanTolson/Data_Structures_With_Python/2-LinkedList.md

     * O(n) To remove from the middle you have to traverse to where you want to remove the node so O(n) time.
 The actual remove operation takes O(1) time.

 ## Common Uses
-Doubly Linked lists have excelent performance at the start and end.
+Doubly Linked lists have excellent performance at the start and end.
 This makes them perfect for implementing [queues](1-Queue.md#queues).
 ### Queues Using Linked Lists
 [Code for Linked List Queue](1-Queue.md#using-a-linked-list)